 Gently fold it all together until it’s just combined.

-- No overmixing…..their texture won’t be as light.
+- Muffins have a better texture when mixed lighty.
 I always leave just a tad of flour around the sides of the bowl just to make sure. 🙂

-Divide the mix either into your 12-hole muffin pan or your 6-hole Texas-sized muffin pan (just place it in, without pushing it down).
+Divide the mix either into your 12-hole muffin pan or your 6-hole Texas-sized muffin pan.

 - Rather than spooning the mix into the tins, if you use damp hands to gently roll softballs they bake into a much nicer shape.